username76543/ts_rocket_distances/README.md

 These observations are the motivation behind the Convolutional Cartography Transform (ConCar).
 You do random convolutions like ROCKET, while hoping that your convolution cleanly seperates the classes of time series.
 For each convolution, you select a subset of your testing points as "points of interest".
 If your convolution produced well seperated neighborhoods of time series, points that are of that class will be near your "points of interest" and points that are not of that class will be far.
 Then you measure the distance of all of the testing points from your points of interest.

-Most of the convolutions are not helpful, but if you use an algorithm that performs feature selection such as Ridge Regression or Random Forests, the few convolutions which did seperate your classes will have higher weight.
-You can now produce a more useful set of features for classification.
+This is essentially the shotgun approach to NCA, which is computationally expensive with elastic distance measures.
+You won't make a good convolution most of the time, so you just make more of them and hope it works out.
+Using an algorithm that performs feature selection such as Ridge Regression or Random Forests is essential.
+If I had more compuational resources, I would have tested on a deep approach too, but those tend to be more sensitive to garbage features.
+The few convolutions which work are selected and used to produce an actually useful classifier/regressor.

 Relative Performance Evaluation

 Does this work?
 Empirically, it sometimes improves on ROCKET with 1/20th of the kernels, but the distance calculations make it much slower.
-It is almost always better than other distance based approaches.
-It is worse than MiniRocket, MultiRocket, HYDRA and QUANT, but again, 1/20th of the kernel count.
+It is worse than MiniRocket, MultiRocket, HYDRA and QUANT but not by much and with 1/20th of the kernel count.
 Adding more kernels should improve performance at the cost of linearly increasing time.
-I highly doubt I have saturated the kernel space and I still need to switch from the ROCKET kernels to MiniRocket's kernels.
+I highly doubt I have saturated the kernel space and you may be able to get more performance by switching from ROCKET kernels to MiniROCKET kernels.

 <img width="1300" height="600" alt="Figure_1" src="https://github.com/user-attachments/assets/01d3c4a6-c28a-4ef9-b97a-b152fadcc922" />